The goal of Bridges Out of Poverty:

-Is to help communities to reduce the social costs of poverty, strengthen the workforce, and build a more prosperous and sustainable community which are goals on which most communities agree.
+To help communities to reduce the social costs of poverty, strengthen the workforce, and build a more prosperous and sustainable community.
 Bridges Out of Poverty provides a family of concepts and workshops to help employers, community organizations, social service agencies, and individuals address and reduce poverty in a comprehensive way.
 Bridges brings people from all sectors and economic classes together to improve job retention rates, build resources, improve outcomes, and support those who are moving out of poverty.

 It is an opportunity to explore and learn from one another.
 We believe that everyone has some experience, knowledge or skills when looking at the issues of poverty – for some its their own experience living in poverty, some who have worked for years with clients or learners to assist them, for others trying to create change in their communities to make the lives of those living in poverty better.